razerofficial/UnityNativeChromaSDK/README.md

-# ChromaSDK - the Unity C# library for the Chroma Rest API
+# UnityNativeChromaSDK - Unity native library for the ChromaSDK

 **Table of Contents**